Yuanyuan4666/A2A/draft-yang-a2a-nm.md

   - execute extended workflow sequences
   - implement cross-verification mechanisms throughout prolonged operations

 # Architecture Overview

 Large language models (LLMs) inherently excel at understanding complex user instructions, a capability that becomes even more pronounced in an AI agent-to-agent (A2A) architecture.
-Beyond merely comprehending sophisticated requirements, they can autonomously orchestrate lengthy network management workflows, making them particularly suitable for large-scale network device management scenarios.
+Beyond merely comprehending sophisticated requirements, they can autonomously orchestrate lengthy network management workflows, making them particularly suitable for large-scale network management scenarios.
 Therefore, we have introduced the A2A protocol in the network management environments for building an intelligent network management and control platform.

 ## Constructing AI Agent Networks